-CPP occurs when the hypothalamus releases GnRH and activates puberty early.
+Central precocious puberty (CPP) occurs when the hypothalamus releases GnRH and activates puberty early.
 In most girls with CPP, there is no underlying medical problem.
 In boys, the condition is less common and is more likely to have a link to a medical problem.
 Such problems include a tumor, brain trauma (such as a blow to the head, brain surgery, or radiation treatment to the head), or inflammation (such as meningitis).

-PPP is rarer than CPP.
+Peripheral precocious puberty (PPP) is rarer than CPP.
 It results from early production of sex hormones due to problems with the ovaries, testicles, or adrenal glands.
 Another cause can be external exposure to sex hormones (such as coming into contact with an estrogen or testosterone cream).